tmweigand/PMMoTo/docs/examples/sphere_pack_psd.rst

       ...

-- The first three lines define the domain box for each axis
+- The first three lines define the domain extents for each axis
 - Each subsequent line defines a sphere with:

    - Center coordinates: `x`, `y`, `z`